abdallhhelles/Marica/README.md

 * **Intel Database:** Quick-access information regarding hub rules, roles, and lore.
 * **Translations:** React with a flag emoji to have Marcia decode messages into any language using Google Translate.

+### 4. 🛰️ Event Creator (UTC-2)
+* **Guided flow:** `!event` opens a DM interview where Marcia asks for the codename, tag (raid/siege/rally/briefing), instructions, and the exact game-time start (`YYYY-MM-DD HH:MM` in UTC-2).
+She can also capture a location/voice-channel link and which role to ping.
+* **Broadcast cadence:** Reminders post at 60/30/15/3/0 minutes with lore-flavored drone signatures, keeping every guild on the Dark War Survival clock.
+* **Member visibility:** `!events` lists the next scheduled operations for the current server, including tags, locations, and UTC-2 timestamps so squads can self-check the roster.
+* **Admin cleanup:** `!event_remove <codename>` scrubs an operation instantly.
+Templates can be archived and reused from the same menu for repeat ops.

 ---

 ## 🚀 Installation & Setup